 If you think that you are not having any problems with the linking and contraction skills and techniques, well, you ought to be ready for the third aspect to be learned soon so that eventually they become second nature to your speaking and reading deliveries.

 To make things easier for you, click on the link to directly go to PART 3 https://hubpages.com/education/Hyper-Reading-and-Speaking-in-the-English-Language-PART-3-The-Emphatic-Sentence-Stress.
 So make sure to practice and be on the lookout for the third skill you have to learn next!

-And for more fun while working on your contraction skills, buy If You Were A Contraction and/or Contraction Words Peanut Puzzle Game in Amazon.
-Links of these are given below for your convenience.
-These will definitely make learning hoe to contraction phrases and sentences easier and with fun.
+And for more fun, while working on your contraction skills, buy If You Were A Contraction and/or Contraction Words Peanut Puzzle Game on Amazon.
+Links to these are given below for your convenience.
+These will definitely make learning how to contract phrases and sentences easier and more fun.
 Enjoy!